Broad-billed parrot: Extinction

 Though Mauritius had previously been visited by Arab vessels in the Middle Ages and Portuguese ships between 1507 and 1513, they did not settle on the island.
 The Dutch Empire acquired the island in 1598, renaming it after the Dutch stadtholder Maurice of Nassau, and it was used from then on for the provisioning of trade vessels of the Dutch East India Company.
 To the Dutch sailors who visited Mauritius from 1598 and onwards, the fauna was mainly interesting from a culinary standpoint.
 Of the eight or so parrot species endemic to the Mascarenes, only the echo parakeet of Mauritius has survived.
 The others were likely all made extinct by a combination of excessive hunting and deforestation.

-Because of its poor flying ability, large size and possible island tameness, the broad-billed parrot was easy prey for sailors who visited Mauritius, and their nests would have been extremely vulnerable to predation by introduced crab-eating macaques and rats.
+Because of its poor flying ability, large size and possible island tameness, Hume stated in 2007 the broad-billed parrot was easy prey for sailors who visited Mauritius, and their nests would have been extremely vulnerable to predation by introduced crab-eating macaques and rats.
 Various sources indicate the bird was aggressive, which may explain why it held out so long against introduced animals after all.
 The bird is believed to have become extinct by the 1680s, when the palms it may have sustained itself on were harvested on a large scale.
 Unlike other parrot species, which were often taken as pets by sailors, there are no records of broad-billed parrots being transported from Mauritius either live or dead, perhaps because of the stigma associated with ravens.
 The birds would not in any case have survived such a journey if they refused to eat anything but seeds.
+Cheke pointed out in 2013 that hunting of this species was never reported and that deforestation was minimal at the time.
+He also suggested that old birds would have survived long after reproduction was possible.